sudanchapagain/zide/README.md

 This project consists of 3 parts:
 1. Pre-configured `zellij` layouts
-2. A wrapper script around `yazi` called `yazide`
+2. A wrapper script around `yazi` called `zide-yazi`
 3. The `zide` command to launch you into zide mode

 Conceptually, this is the basic flow of the system.
-First, we start up `zellij` with our layout (say two panes, left is `yazi` via our `yazide` wrapper script, and right is our `$EDITOR`).
-When you choose files in `yazi`, the `yazide` script grabs those paths and turns them into a space-separated list.
+First, we start up `zellij` with our layout (say two panes, left is `yazi` via our `zide-yazi` wrapper script, and right is our `$EDITOR`).
+When you choose files in `yazi`, the `zide-yazi` script grabs those paths and turns them into a space-separated list.
 So if you chose `file1.txt` and `subdir/file2.txt`, it would turn it into `file1.txt subdir/file2.txtl`.

-Once we have our files, the `yazide` script then switches the focused pane using `zellij action focus-next-pane` (which hopefully is the pane with your `$EDITOR`).
+Once we have our files, the `zide-yazi` script then switches the focused pane using `zellij action focus-next-pane` (which hopefully is the pane with your `$EDITOR`).
 It then sends that pane the following commands:
 1. `zellij action write 27`: This sends the `<ESC>` key, to force us into Normal mode in the `$EDITOR`.
 2. `zellij action write-chars :open file1.txt subdir/file2.txt`: This essentially just sends the `:open file1.txt subdir/file2.txt` command to your `$EDITOR`, which will tell it to open those files.
 3. `zellij action write-chars :cd subdir/`: **If you chose a directory** in `yazi` it'll also send the `cd` command to set the working directory to that directory in your `$EDITOR`.
 4. `zellij action write 13`: Send the `<ENTER>` key to submit the commands.

-Lastly, `yazi` closes itself once you choose files, so `yazide` will re-run itself so that `yazi` re-opens.
+Lastly, `yazi` closes itself once you choose files, so `zide-yazi` will re-run itself so that `yazi` re-opens.
 If you chose a `directory`, it'll also re-open itself to that directory as its working dir.

 ## Configuration

 You can configure the existing layouts (or create new ones) by editing the `.kdl` files in the `layouts/` directory.
 Here you can tweak things such as how wide you want `yazi` to be vs the editor, and any other layout tweaks you want to make.
 The one absolute requirement is that **your editor pane must be next to the `yazi` pane**.
 There's no way to uniquely identify the different panes in `zellij`, therefore these scripts depend on calling `zellij action focus-next-pane` to focus your editor from `yazi`.
-If you want to lay your panes out in a different way, you can update focus command in the `yazide` script to make sure you focus the right pane.
+If you want to lay your panes out in a different way, you can update focus command in the `zide-yazi` script to make sure you focus the right pane.

-Both the `zide` and `yazide` commands are somewhat configurable via some constants declared at the top of the scripts:
+Both the `zide` and `zide-yazi` commands are somewhat configurable via some constants declared at the top of the scripts:

 ### `zide`
 The main `zide` command controls opening new `zide` tabs, either in an existing session if inside one or starting a new one.

 1. `ZIDE_DEFAULT_LAYOUT`: Default layout.
 Available layouts can be found in the zide `layouts/` directory

-### `yazide`
+### `zide-yazi`
-The `yazide` command is a wrapper around `yazi` which does most of the magic of communicating with your editor to open files and directories through `zellij` pane commands.
+The `zide-yazi` command is a wrapper around `yazi` which does most of the magic of communicating with your editor to open files and directories through `zellij` pane commands.
 Unless you're making custom layouts, you'll probably never need to run this yourself, but it is somewhat configurable.

 1. `EDITOR_COMMAND_PREFIX`: Character to open command mode in editor.
 In editors such as Helix and NeoVim, this is the `:`.
 2. `EDITOR_OPEN_COMMAND`: Editor open command, e.g. "open" or "vsplit" in Helix, "edit" in NeoVim, etc.